Mathematical Methods of Theoretical Physics: Nonuniqueness of solution

-The solution (\ref{2011-m-egfp12}) so obtained is {\em not unique}, as it is only a special solution to the inhomogenuous equation (\ref{2011-m-egfp}).
-The general solution to (\ref{2011-m-egfp}) can be found by adding the general solution $y_0(x)$ of the corresponding {\em homogenuous} differential equation to one special solution -- say, the one obtained in Eq. (\ref{2011-m-egfp12}) through Green's function techniques.
+The solution (\ref{2011-m-egfp12}) so obtained is {\em not unique}, as it is only a special solution to the inhomogeneous equation (\ref{2011-m-egfp}).
+The general solution to (\ref{2011-m-egfp}) can be found by adding the general solution $y_0(x)$ of the corresponding {\em homogeneous} differential equation to one special solution -- say, the one obtained in Equation (\ref{2011-m-egfp12}) through Green's function techniques.

 { \bproof Indeed, the most general solution